travelpayouts/slate/source/includes/_hotelstatdata.md

 * **file_type** - you can use **.auto** in the type part of file.
 It means that our system detects whether a user’s browser can accept the Webp image format.
 If yes, the server will send the image in Webp format (smaller size).
 If no, the image will be in JPEG format

 ## Request for hotel photos.
 New method

+The request returns a hotel photos from the database.

 > Example request